 Mattarella arrives by tram

-Mattarella on a tram at the Olympics: the President of the Republic's surprise entrance is the highlight of the opening ceremony of Milan Cortina 2026.
-The film features the President of the Republic seated like an ordinary citizen, on a tram where ordinary citizens, but also special passengers, get on and off: the orchestra of La Scala and athletes on skis.
-For this film, which inaugurated the Olympics, the narrative was low-key, with a warm, familiar atmosphere and a touch of presidential self-irony.
-But it's nothing like the spectacular footage from previous Olympics.
-Tram number 26 (a clear reference to the year of the Games) takes a nighttime route through an almost enchanted Milan, passing the city's most iconic landmarks.
-Inside, the President of the Republic is seen interacting with two little girls who have dropped an Olympic mascot (which he picks up from the floor), before getting off at the Stadio Meazza stop, the terminus of the route.
-When Mattarella alighted, he noticed that the tram had been driven by a very special driver: Valentino Rossi, in his perfect tram driver's uniform.
-With a farewell to the multiple world motorcycle champion, the journey of this truly special tram concluded.
-Mattarella entered the stadium, ready to take his seat in the stands alongside IOC President Kirsty Coventry.
+Mattarella on a tram at the Olympics: it was the surprise entrance that characterized the prologue to the opening ceremony of Milan Cortina 2026.
+A film featuring the President of the Republic seated like an ordinary citizen, on a tram that also features special passengers: the orchestra of La Scala and athletes on skis.
+For this film that inaugurated the Olympics, the chosen approach was low-key, with a warm and familiar sense of normality and a touch of presidential self-irony.
+But it is nothing like the spectacular footage of other Olympic editions.
+Tram number 26 (a clear reference to the year of the Games) makes a nighttime journey through an almost enchanted Milan, passing the city's most iconic sites.
+When Mattarella disembarks, he realizes that the tram has been driven by an exceptional driver: Valentino Rossi in perfect tram driver's uniform .
+Mattarella enters the stadium, ready to take his seat in the stands alongside IOC President Kirsty Coventry.

 The ceremony in the name of harmony

-Harmony is the guiding concept behind the entire opening ceremony of the Milan-Cortina 2026 Olympics, curated by creative director Marco Balich .
-For the first time in the history of the Winter Olympics, the event is being hosted by two cities, Milan and Cortina d'Ampezzo, with a narrative thread uniting the city and the mountains.
-"Harmony is also a universal message," explain the organizers, "a call for peace, dialogue, and the ability to build connections in a fragmented world."
-The San Siro stadium is the scenic heart of Armonia, the point from which the narrative of the widespread ceremony radiates.
+Harmony was the guiding principle for the entire ceremony, curated by creative director Marco Balich .
+For the first time in the history of the Winter Olympics, it is being hosted by two cities, Milan and Cortina d'Ampezzo, with a narrative thread uniting the city and the mountains.
+"Harmony is also a universal message," the organizers explain, "a call for peace, dialogue, and the ability to build connections in a fragmented world."
+The San Siro Stadium is the scenic heart of Harmony, the point from which the narrative of the widespread ceremony radiates.
 At the center of the stage stands a circle, a tribute to Milan, which began as a circular city, founded in Roman times as Mediolanum and developed over time through successive rings of walls and urban rings.
 Around the central circle are four ramps that create trajectories that ideally connect Milan to Livigno, Predazzo, and Cortina d'Ampezzo, the Olympic venues.

 (Unioneonline/D)